aegiswp/theme/readme.txt

 Source: https://www.pexels.com/video/animated-abstract-burning-effect-5091624/
 Included as a short video clip.

-Images used in theme block patterns:
+Images and Icons used in theme block patterns:

 Illustrations used are created by Atmostfear Entertaiment and released under Creative Commons (CC0) License.